-(Corvallis, OR, May, 2019) Prestigious Scholarships at Oregon State University is pleased to announce that four OSU students have been selected for the Fulbright U.S. Student Program study/research award for the 2019-2020 academic year by the U.S. Department of State and the J. William Fulbright Foreign Scholarship Board.
+(Corvallis, OR, May, 2019) National and Global Scholarships Advising at Oregon State University is pleased to announce that four OSU students have been selected for the Fulbright U.S. Student Program study/research award for the 2019-2020 academic year by the U.S. Department of State and the J. William Fulbright Foreign Scholarship Board.
 Two additional OSU students are currently alternates, awaiting further notification.

 The four students named 2019-2020 Fulbright scholars include:

 Delaney Smith is a graduating senior in Honors Biochemistry and Biophysics and Education with a minor in Chemistry Education.
 Delaney is originally from Moscow, Russia but grew up in Portland, Oregon.
 After graduation, she will fulfill a Fulbright grant in Ghent, Belgium where she will conduct structural biology research.
 Upon her return to the United States, she plans to begin her graduate studies in biophysics and chemical biology with the ultimate goal of developing translational biomedical therapies.